 In 2010 I moved on from school chaplaincy in Ontario in order to devote more time to writing and the work of education for engaged spirituality, a spirituality which seeks to integrate the inner life with the building of just and sustainable civic communities.
 My second book, Teaching With The Wind: Spirituality in Canadian Education, 2011 weaves my personal experience with theory in order to promote public discourse on civic spirituality.
 My third book, Sojourner Poems, a slim collection of poems, was published in 2017.

 Professionally certified as a teacher in both Ontario and British Columbia I am also a member of the Canadian Academy of Independent Scholars and of Spiritual Directors International.
-In addition to writing poetry I am currently researching and writing on spirituality and hope as well as assisting organizations with adult education.
+In addition to writing poetry I am currently researching and writing on the topic of spirituality and hope as well as occasionally teaching at St. Mark’s College in Vancouver.

-In 2011 Erin and I visited Brittany, France and Scotland to celebrate our 25th anniversary and felt blessed to renew our Celtic and Catholic spiritual roots.
-I live and work from Vancouver, BC traveling whenever necessary to explore and promote an active, engaged spirituality that is responsive to the changes of our times.
-In addition to the practice of ‘home economics’, I enjoy walking daily, hiking in the mountains, water colour painting, and gardening.
+I live and work from Vancouver, BC traveling when necessary to explore and promote an active, engaged spirituality that is responsive to the challenges of our times.
+In addition to the practice of ‘home economics’, I enjoy walking, hiking in the mountains, water colour painting, and gardening.